unnobatroo/rubikoslav/README.md

 uv run rubikoslav doctor --strict
 ```

-Deleting the cache affects first-run time, not correctness.
+Deleting the cache affects first run time.
 The tables are generated again when required.

 ## Development